 Mould Remediation In VIC

-Jim’s Hazardous Material Removal VIC are experts in mould removal and are trained in the safest and most effective practices of remediation.
+Jim’s Mould Remediation VIC services are experts in mould removal and are trained in the safest and most effective practices of remediation.

 Mould reproduces by means of tiny spores, which are invisible to the naked eye and float freely in the air.
 Inhaling or touching these spores can cause allergic reactions such as asthma attacks, skin irritation, itchy eyes, shortness of breath and poor lung function.
 It can also make children and susceptible adults (usually those with allergies or a poor immune system) very sick.